-Federation’s Imagine Israel Podcast directly connects you to a modern, relatable Israel in real-time through stories from innovative Israeli influencers leading social change in Israel.
+Federation’s Imagine Israel Podcast directly connects you to a modern, relatable Israel in real-time through stories from innovative Israeli influencers leading social change in Israel, with a special focus on issues of social justice and civil society.
 With every episode, the show’s host, Robbie Gringras, Creative Director of Makom, facilitates thought-provoking dialogues with Israeli activists whose life, work and passions intersect in a unique way that impacts Israeli society.

 Make your listening experience even more engaging with our new Podcast Discussion Guides—a great resource for educators!
 Click the “read more” button under every episode to find a discussion guide for the specific episode.

-Kaynan Rabino is the brain behind Good Deeds Day, an annual day of service that has flourished into an international phenomenon, currently reaching 75 countries—including the Greater Washington’s own Sara & Samuel J. Lessans Good Deeds Day.
+Kaynan Rabino is the brain behind Good Deeds Day, an annual day of service that has flourished into an international phenomenon, currently reaching over 90 countries—including the Greater Washington’s own Sara & Samuel J. Lessans Good Deeds Day.
 Rabino explains why the simple objective to change the world and positively impact the lives of others has garnered such a following, one good deed at a time.
+Read the transcript.

 Avner Stepak, former CEO of the second largest investment house in Israel, is revolutionizing Israel’s corporate world to include the previously overlooked disabled population in Israel’s workforce.